RishavMishraRM/Remove_Object_From_Image/README.md

 # Remove_Object_From_Image
-Removing an object from image using python using CV2
+Removing an object from image using python using opencv library